 An establishment selling commodities or goods directly to the public, but not including such services as business and professional offices, meeting rooms for social clubs and personal service establishments.
-The term "retail store" shall also not include an establishment where alcoholic beverages are sold to the public for consumption on the premises in connection with the operation of a restaurant, tavern, or brewpub or an establishment that engages in the sale or "gifting" of cannabis products or cannabis related paraphernalia.
+The term "retail store" shall also not include an establishment where alcoholic beverages are sold to the public for consumption on the premises in connection with the operation of a restaurant, tavern, or brewpub.
 Retail store/service shall not be interpreted to include the following: drive-up service, freestanding retail stand, gasoline service station, gasoline station-market, motor vehicle repair service, new and used car sales and service, trailer and mobile home sales and service.